Damien Harris Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- Harris' 25 rushing yards per game in his four career matchups against the Dolphins are 32.5 fewer yards than his over/under in Sunday's game.
+- Harris has averaged 25 rushing yards per game in his four career matchups against the Dolphins, 32.5 fewer yards than his over/under in Sunday's game.

+- Harris and the Patriots will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns conceded (14).

 Recent Performances